Katsura Bunshi VI: Recent Activities

 Sanshi is on the board of the Kamigata Rakugo Kyoukai (Rakugo artists and performers' Guild in Kansai region), and is the director of Yoshimoto Kogyo.

 In the rakugo world, Sanshi is known mostly for his "New rakugo" (in Japanese "創作落語").
 He has been a guest professor at Kansai University.

 Sanshi School

-Sanshi has many deshi apprentices and all of them have been given stage names that have the "san" (number 3, 三), for example, Katsura SANpo, Katsura SANpu, Katsura SANpatsu, and so on.
+Sanshi has many deshi apprentices and all of them have been given stage names that have the "san" (number 3, 三), for example, Katsura SANpo, Katsura SANpu, Katsura SANpatsu, Katsura SANshain, and so on.